-locally collected plants, typha leafs, willow tree leafs, flowers, acorns, liquorice, oat, frangipani scent, seashell, turmeric, potato, herbs, 2020
+locally collected plants, typha leaves, willow tree leafs, flowers, acorns, liquorice, oat, frangipani scent, seashell, turmeric, potato, herbs, 2020

 In its current iteration local plants, candy & other natural objects are brought together with several traditional aspects in order to find a balanced mix between the present western culture and the offerings eastern origin.
 By combining our own environment with the experiences and the mindset encountered in Indonesia, Canang Sari intends to instill similar gratitude and respect towards our surrounding world.
 To inspire a different approach and connection with nature in both a physical and spiritual sense.